This topic describes how to build the short video client for iOS.

 File path: demo/AlivcCommon/AlivcCommon/Classes/Macro/AlivcDefine.m.

-kAlivcQuUrlStringvariable in the file to the public IP address of the ECS instance followed by the port number 8080.Example: http://<Public IP address of the ECS instance>:8080.
+kAlivcQuUrlStringvariable in the file, setting it to the public IP address of the ECS instance where the Qu Video AppServer is fully integrated, and add the port number 8080.Example: http://<Public IP address of the ECS instance>:8080.

 Modify the Bundle Identifier and Signing Certificate parameters.

-com.<Comany name>.<Project name>.
-This helps avoid running failures caused by registered bundle IDs.The value of the Bundle Identifier parameter must be defined in the package_name parameter in the profile of your short video AppServer.
+com.<Company Name>.<Project Name>to avoid run failures that occur when the Bundle Identifier is already in use.The value of the Bundle Identifier parameter must be defined in the package_name parameter in the profile of your short video AppServer.
 Assume that you do not set the Bundle Identifier parameter on the short video AppServer.
 When your application runs on the short video client for iOS, the bundle ID interceptor that is deployed on the short video AppServer intercepts the bundle ID of the application.
 As a result, a 403 error with the "Request failed:forbidden" error message is returned when the application sends a request to the short video AppServer.
 For more information about how to set the Bundle Identifier parameter on the short video AppServer, see Build the short video AppServer.

-On the Sign & Capabilities tab, select Automatically manage signing and set the Team parameter.
+On the Signing & Capabilities tab, verify that Automatically manage signing is selected, then choose your Team.

-If you do not have an account, click Add an Account to create one.
+If you have not yet added an account, click Add an Account.

 Create an account.